 The town itself still retains much of its old medieval architecture.
-The 13th century Duomo di San Nicola still displays some of its original features, despite numerous alterations through the centuries.
+The 13th-century Duomo di San Nicola still displays some of its original features, despite numerous alterations through the centuries.

 The center of Taormina is formed of winding streets and alleyways, populated with little craft and antique shops.
 It’s a great place to spend an afternoon picking up some unique souvenirs and tasting some traditional food at the local cafes.

 In June the area comes alive as it hosts the Taormina film festival, which draws Hollywood stars and industry professionals to the area for weeks of filming, screenings, and press releases.

 Possibly the most significant attraction in this area is an ancient Greek amphitheater.
 Nestled in the hills, with views out over the surrounding valleys, the preserved ruins of this ancient stadium still host live music and theatrical performances.

-Evidence of the ancient romans can also be found near the Palazzo Corvaja, in the ruins of the smaller Odeon theatre, built in 21BCE during the town’s time as a military base.
+Evidence of the ancient Romans can also be found near the Palazzo Corvaja, in the ruins of the smaller Odeon theatre, built-in 21BCE during the town’s time as a military base.
 The Palazzo Corvaja itself was once the seat of the Sicilian Parliament and now houses the Museum of Art and Tradition.

 The winding streets of Syracuse’s old town are a charming place to spend an afternoon observing traditional Sicilian life.
 Pop into some of the small, local shops to pick up some unique, Syracunian souvenirs.

 The most famous landmark in the area is the Grand Theatre of Syracuse.
 One of the largest Greek amphitheaters in the world, the site draws tourists from across the world, to marvel at 5th-century architecture.

-About 14 miles outside of Syracuse city, lies the ancient UNESCO World Heritage site of the Necropolis of Pantalica.
+About 14 miles outside of Syracuse city, lies the ancient UNESCO heritage site of the Necropolis of Pantalica.
 With a history stretching as far back as the bronze age, and many of the old structures still standing and able to be explored, it’s well worth the drive out if you have the time.

 The town is also a major exporter of marsala wine, which you can sample at one of the intimate harbor-front bars.
 The city of Marsala itself is also only about a 45-minute car ride away if you want to sample the wine straight from the source.

-Trapani is a popular stopping off point for anyone looking to explore the islands of the Egadi archipelago.
+Trapani is a popular stopping-off point for anyone looking to explore the islands of the Egadian Islands.
 The three main islands of Favignana, Levanzo, and Marettimo are accessible by ferry, and each has its own distinct appeals.

 For some stunning views of Trapani, head up to the nearby mountain village of Erice.
 A beautiful, medieval town in its own right, full of traditional cafes and souvenir shops, the real gem is Erice Castle.
-Perched on a cliff high above Trapani, the fortress offers panoramic views out over the city and across the ocean.
-On a very clear day, you can see all the way across the African continent.

-The town of Castellammare del Golfo gets its name from the prominent medieval fortress that still stands strong along the cliffs jutting out into the sea.
+Located between Palermo and the Zingaro Nature Reserve, the town of Castellammare del Golfo gets its name from the prominent medieval fortress that still stands strong along the cliffs jutting out into the sea.
 The castle is open to visitors and boasts its own museum, with exhibits on the anthropological and cultural development of the area.